andriiheonia/pixfinder/README.md

-This project demonstrates how <a href="https://github.com/AndriiHeonia/hull" target="_blank">hull.js</a>, <a href="https://github.com/AndriiHeonia/img-bfs">img-bfs</a> and <a href="https://github.com/AndriiHeonia/disjoint-set">disjoint-set</a> libraries can be used.

-Pixfinder detects objects in the image.
+Pixfinder detects objects in the image by their color.
 It was developed for the demo purpose only, it's not meant to be used in production.

 ## Table of Contents